 James Krellenstein, who directs strategy and policy at Prep4All, an organization that advocates for improved access to lifesaving medications, said the lag is a consequence of poor planning by US government agencies.
-In a letter addressed to White House officials, Krellenstein and a co-author wrote that a million already-purchased Jynneos doses are stuck in a freezer in Denmark because the Food and Drug Administration neglected to inspect the production facility in a timely manner.
+In a June letter addressed to White House officials, Krellenstein and a co-author wrote that a million already-purchased Jynneos doses were stuck in a freezer in Denmark because the Food and Drug Administration neglected to inspect the production facility in a timely manner.

 “This should have been a hole in one,” Krellenstein said in an interview, because monkeypox is a disease for which we have stockpiles of FDA-approved vaccines and medications.
 “Despite all those advantages, we are fumbling in the dark.”

 What does an ideal monkeypox vaccination strategy look like?